atuttle/blog/blog/2020/aws-fargate-success-story.md

   - docker
 ---

-You guys.
 AWS Fargate is amazing! #notsponsored

 I started writing this article back in August of 2019, but ended up setting it aside because I didn't know where I wanted to take it.
 The story that I'm about to tell you ended fantastically for us, and we've since gone on to have even more success with Fargate, so I am happy to sing its praises from the mountaintop.